neeraj-wisetr/slate/source/includes/contacts/_contacts.md

 ## Change Status

-This endpoint change the status of the contact
+Updates status of the contact

 ```php
 <?php